-Audit & Supervisory Board Members have been obtaining required information as well as exchanging opinions, for the purpose of improving effectiveness of their auditing, through their attendance at important meetings such as Board of Directors meetings and other management meetings, conducting hearings from each business division, and through meetings with Directors including Representative Directors.

-Also, Audit & Supervisory Board Members have been receiving reports regularly from Auditing Unit concerning the internal auditing situation and also receiving necessary reports including reviews of quarterly financial results from the Accounting Auditors, thus keeping close contact with its internal auditing organization and the Accounting Auditors.
+Audit & Supervisory Board Members have been obtaining required information as well as exchanging opinions, for the purpose of improving effectiveness of their auditing, through their attendance at important meetings such as Board of Directors meetings and other management meetings, conducting hearings from each division, and through meetings with Directors including Representative Directors.
+Also, Audit & Supervisory Board Members participate in the exchange of opinions during the formulation of the annual auditing plan by the Audit Unit, receive individual reports on the results of audits whenever they are made, and receive necessary reports including reviews of quarterly financial results from the Accounting Auditor, thus keeping close contact with the internal auditing division and the Accounting Auditor.

-Further, the Unit in charge of the whistle-blowing system reports to Audit & Supervisory Board Members about the content and handling of whistle-blowing swiftly.
+Furthermore, reports from the Unit in charge of the whistle-blowing system about the contents and handling of whistle-blowing are swiftly accepted by Audit & Supervisory Board Members.